jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

 ### 88 Interpretation
 In this subpart, unless the context otherwise requires,—
-  - **assessment of environmental effects** means the assessment of effects on the environment required by section 88(2)﻿(b) of the Resource Management Act 1991
+  - **assessment of environmental effects** means the assessment of effects on the environment required by section 239(4)﻿(b) of the Natural and Built Environment Act 2023
-  - **coastal marine area** has the meaning given to it by section 2(1) of the Resource Management Act 1991
+  - **coastal marine area** has the meaning given to it by section 11 of the Natural and Built Environment Act 2023
   - **cross-boundary activity** means an activity that is carried out partly in the exclusive economic zone or in or on the continental shelf and partly in New Zealand
-  - **joint application for consent** or means an application that comprises both an application for a resource consent under the Resource Management Act 1991 and an application for a marine consent under this Act
+  - **joint application for consent** or means an application that comprises both an application for a resource consent under the Natural and Built Environment Act 2023 and an application for a marine consent under this Act
   - **processing** , in relation to an application, means processing— (a) before a hearing is held; or
     (b) if no hearing is held, before a decision is made on the application
   - **relevant resource consent authority** means—
     (a) the resource consent authority responsible for a district or region in which part of a cross-boundary activity is or is intended to be undertaken; or
     (b) the Minister of Conservation, in relation to the coastal marine areas of the Kermadec Islands, the Snares Islands, the Bounty Islands, the Antipodes Islands, the Auckland Islands, Campbell Island, and the islands adjacent to Campbell Island
-  - **resource consent** has the meaning given to it by section 2(1) of the Resource Management Act 1991.
+  - **resource consent** has the meaning given to it by section 11 of the Natural and Built Environment Act 2023
-  - **resource consent authority** means a consent authority as that term is defined in section 2(1) of the Resource Management Act 1991
+  - **resource consent authority** means a consent authority as that term is defined in section 11 of the Natural and Built Environment Act 2023.

 ### 89 Application of this subpart
 (1) This subpart applies to a proposal to undertake a cross-boundary activity that cannot be carried out without—